YetAnotherAutoTrain.py -- Data driven automatic trains

 Compiled Trains

-The standard YAAT process compiles each train from its text file or from the embedded
+The standard YAAT process compiles each train from its text file.
+The result of the compile

 If the saveYAATcompiles option is true, a compiled train will be used